elenderg/PAL-1000/instruções de compilação.md

 56. Close up the Son of CAL (if you haven't already) and get back to the CAL-4700.
 Then find the CAL-4700's son directory and open up the son's six source files (if they're not already open).

-57. Now find the "compile a directory" routine, move our temporary "abort" line down another notch, and uncomment the "Compile a directory (load the source files)" step, like so:
+57. Now find the "_compile a directory_" routine, move our temporary "_abort_" line down another notch, and uncomment the "_Compile a directory (load the source files)_" step, like so:

 `To compile a directory:`
 `Compile the directory (start).`
-`Compile the directory (load the source files).` `Abort with "I'm not old enough to make babies.".` `\Compile the directory (scan the source files).` `\Compile the directory (resolve the types).` `\Compile the directory (resolve the globals).`
+`Compile the directory (load the source files).` `Abort with "_I'm not old enough to make babies.".` `\Compile the directory (scan the source files).` `\Compile the directory (resolve the types).` `\Compile the directory (resolve the globals).`